valencik/mastersAPSC/documents/thesis/thesis.md

 Continuing this approach of throwing away some data to narrow our results, removing all spaces returns on $97411$ unique authors.
 And removing all characters but alphabetical ones returns $95366$ unique authors.
-It is worth recalling that Borris reports 96200 unique authors in his 2014 paper.
+It is worth recalling that Pritychenko reports 96200 unique authors in his 2014 paper.

-> TODO Evaluate how much more detail I should go into on 'futher tools'
+%- TODO Evaluate how much more detail I should go into on 'further tools'

 There are other more advanced tools from the field of information and language theory that could be used as well.
 Simple transducers could be specified to calculate the author name abbreviations in an efficient manner.